desilvai/code42-JavaHW/README.md

 Build Instructions
 ------------------
-* To build using the enclosed gradle wrapper, execute the following:
+* To build using gradle, execute the following (from the directory containing `build.gradle`):

-  `./gradlew build`
-  This was tested using gradle version
+      gradle wrapper
+      ./gradlew build

+  This was tested using gradle version 1.4 on Ubuntu 14.04 LTS.
+This will configure the gradle wrapper so we are using a consistent gradle version, build the jar file (`build/libs/code42-1.0.jar`) for the exercises, and run all JUnit tests.
+The output of the JUnit tests can be found in `build/reports/tests/index.html`.
+To build on Windows, replace `./gradlew` with `gradle.bat`.

 Testing: Exercise 1, The Input Analyzer
 ---------------------------------------